 Step 13: Run a Coffee Roasting Business — Start Making Money!

-Keep in mind, not all coffee roasts are the same.
+Keep in mind that not all coffee roasts are the same.
 It’s important that you know the difference between light and dark roasts.
 It’s also wise to determine from the start what kind of coffee roast you want to do and sell.
 You might want to do just the light roast or focus on medium-dark and dark roasts.

 This is how you can set your business apart from the competition and increase your chances of success.
 Offering your own unique product or innovating on an existing product will help jumpstart your word-of-mouth marketing.